 - The speed limit change will only increase travel time between Two Rocks Turnoff and Lancelin by an extra three minutes.
 The 100 km/h speed limit will start at the end of the 90 km/h zone located approximately 4 km south of Breakwater Drive, and continue until the start of the 90 km/h just south of K.W.
 Road.

-- The speed limit on this stretch will be reassessed once all recommended infrastructure improvements have been finalised.
+- The speed limit will be reassessed once all recommended infrastructure improvements have been finalised.

 - Improved signage.
-Installation of curve warning signs, wildlife warning signs and replacement of guide signs will also be undertaken, expected to be completed by February 2018.
+Installation of curve warning signs, wildlife warning signs and replacement of guide signs.